aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 ### Regions

 AWS has many regions to allow low-latency access for customers all around the world.
 Each region is independent from all other regions, and in almost all cases, resources created in one region are not shared with other regions to provide better resiliance.
 In this document, we will install resources into the `us-east-1` region, which is the largest AWS region.
-This is a good default choice, but you are welcome to use an alternate region; in this case, you should substitute the region that you have chosen whenever we use `us-east-1` as a parameter to a command in this document.
+This is a good default choice, but you are welcome to use an alternate region; in this case, you should substitute the region that you have chosen whenever we use `us-east-1` as a parameter to commands in this document.

 ### Creating Credentials ###